fiatjaf/awesome-loginless/README.md

 ## Data
 * [Formspree](https://formspree.io/) - Put a form on your site, write your address in the HTML and get the submissions on your email.
 * [JSONBIN.io](https://jsonbin.io/) - A place to store, update and query any kind of JSON data, to be used in small-scale web apps in general.
+* [quickchart.io](https://quickchart.io/) -  Create static charts from just an URL for embedding in email, SMS, reports, and more.
+* [Itty Bitty](https://about.bitty.site) - Create websites contained entirely on their URLs, share as QR code, tweets etc.
+* [write.as](https://write.as/) - Minimalist, privacy-focused, writing and publishing platform.

 ## Communication